GalBenMoshe/2bcloud/README.md

 Terraform: Provisions the AKS cluster.

 Helm: Manages application deployment on AKS.
+The chart includes deployment, service, configMap, load balancer service and HPA.

 GitHub Actions: Automates CI/CD to build, push, and deploy the application.

 Docker: Packages the application into a Docker image.

 Python Application: The source code of the deployed application.
-It creates an API for our website
+It creates an API for our website.
+You can check it's health in the /health endpoint

 ### Note on Permissions:
 Due to limited permissions, I was unable to create roles for service principals.
 Instead, this setup leverages Kubeconfig for connecting to the cluster and pull secret for ACR connection.